 Appearance

 A UDP passthrough is a mechanism that allows custom UDP servers to be embedded within a Metaplay backend, and it supports both local and cloud deployments transparently.
-Using a UDP server in conjunction with the Metaplay backend is an advanced use case that's not necessary for most games, but it can be useful if you already had a UDP server implemented for your game, and you wish to integrate it to Metaplay.
+Using a UDP server in conjunction with the Metaplay backend is an advanced use case that's not necessary for most games, but it can be useful if you already have a UDP server implemented for your game and wish to integrate it with Metaplay.

-As an example, we'll integrate a minimal echo UDP server to Metaplay.
+As an example, we'll integrate a minimal echo UDP server into Metaplay.
 Here are the steps we'll go through:

 First, we'll create a separate C# project called ExampleUdpEchoServer